PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 preserves the existing inner tuple plus raw rank-one mapping as a nested pair, shared context identity, callback order, all independent rank-one callers, and both neighboring boundaries while removing a lowerer-only closure and alias.

+The thirty-eighth owns indexed binary-layout convergence.
+It constructs one graph index, shares it across broadcast-constant repair, stale binary-adapter repair, and static-shape reconciliation, preserves that exact order, retains the three-round cap and stable-stop rule, and returns the unchanged ordered three-counter mapping.
+The lowerer compatibility wrapper and both fallback and primary callers remain intact.

 These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing fifty-nine former unconsumed locals and three